htrajan/ht-drawsteel/Bestiary/War Dog Ground Commander.md

 | Keywords: Area, Magic | Type: Maneuver                             |
 | Distance: 10 burst    | Target: Each war dog with a loyalty collar |

-Effect: The target’s loyalty collar detonates, killing them instantly.
+Effect: The ground commander selects any number of targets’ loyalty collars and detonates them, killing the targets instantly.

 **Final Orders**